Are you a musician, singer, or do you have dreams of being able to make your own music through music production?

 9. XLR Cables

 These cables are what you’ll use to connect the microphone to the audio interface.
+Check out our special guide to learn why getting a high-quality XLR cable is important.

 10. Instrument Cables